 Use chezmoi with Watchman

-chezmoi can be used with Watchman to
+chezmoi can be used with Watchman to automatically run chezmoi

-whenever your source state changes, but there
+apply whenever your source state changes, but there are some limitations

-Firstly, Watchman spawns a server which runs actions when filesystems change.
+Firstly, Watchman spawns a server which runs actions when file systems change.

 This server reads its environment variables when it is started, typically on the

-command.
+first invocation of the watchman command.
 If you use a password manager that

 uses environment variables to persist login sessions, then you must login to

-your password manager before you run the first watchman
+your password manager before you run the first watchman command, and your

 session might eventually time out.